mintproject/mint/README.md

 ### MINT services installation

 If you using MacOS Silicon, you need to install the `arm64` version of the postgresql database.
 Add the following lines in the `values.yaml` file

-WARNING: The arm64 image is not tested and may not work as expected.
+**WARNING:** The arm64 image has not been tested and may not work as expected.
 Please use it at your own risk.

 ```
 arm_support: true